TrotylTN/F2016_CSCI3081_Repo/doc/iter1_designdocument.md

 Finally, it is worth noting that all the tools is deleted before exiting the program and it is BrushWorkApp responsible, can find in Figure 6.
 To use the BrushWorkApp in application code, the developer only need to know to call set_color(...) and draw_mask(...) to perform operations, they does not need to know the implementations.
 These member functions do everything needed to draw on the canvas.

 ### 1.2 Design Justification
-(Intro)
 The intuition of the design above is to create a reliable, easily maintainable and easily extensible class design for BrushWorkApp.

-(Intuition for the first design)
+Before this design came out, there is an alternative design for Tool class but the the virtual base class design is significantly better than the alternative design in many perspectives.

+The alternative design is a very simple design that is to compile all tools together into a single Tool class, we called the design “the big Tool class”.
+The conclusion we get from this design is simple and easy to implement, but difficult to maintain or adding new tools.
+The figure below is a snippet of code from the big Tool class created in our first version BrushWorkApp.

 ###### Figure 7: The big Tool class containing all tools mask>
 ```C++